named-data/NDN-packet-spec/data.rst

                    FreshnessPeriod?
                    FinalBlockId?

-Compared with CCNx, four fields are removed: PublisherPublicKeyDigest, ExtOpt, Timestamp, and FinalBlockID for the following reasons.
+Compared with CCNx, four fields are removed: PublisherPublicKeyDigest, ExtOpt, and Timestamp for the following reasons.

 - PublisherPublicKeyDigest is supposed to be used in selecting data packets signed by a particular key.
   We replace PublisherPublicKeyDigest with KeyLocator, which is part of the Signature block (see :ref:`Signature Section <Signature>`), due to the following consideration.
-  First, it requires data consumer to acquire a *valid* public key, as opposed to the key locator, before sending Interest out.
+  First, PublisherPublicKeyDigest requires data consumer to acquire a *valid* public key, as opposed to the key locator, before sending the Interest out.
   Second, if a router is to verify the content objects, it must have other means to locate the keys first.
-  Further, it may require publishers to maintain their public keys and certificates by their public key digests instead of names.
+  Further, PublisherPublicKeyDigest may require publishers to maintain their public keys and certificates by their public key digests instead of names.

 - ExtOpt was intended for extending XML-based ccnb format.
 Since we are now using TLV, ExtOpt is no longer needed.